Learn your brand’s core emotion so that you can connect with more clients & build a business that’s true to you.

 In the beginning of 2019 I sat down to write out some goals for Reux Design Co. and assess how everything was going.
 I had just returned from a few months of maternity leave.
-And it seemed like the perfect opportunity to come back to the business with fresh eyes and make sure I was working towards the right things.
+And it seemed like the perfect opportunity to come back to the business with fresh eyes, ask myself some bigger picture questions, and make sure I was building my brand in the right direction.

 Today I wanted to share with you some of the questions I asked myself, particularly about my brand and website.

 You can quickly quiz yourself, as a more established business owner, with these 4 insightful questions to make sure your brand is in the right spot, or if it’s time for an update.

 I’ve had the same brand since I launched in 2015 and it just isn’t working anymore.

 You might know how this feels.
 You’re ready to move on to something that feels more like you, that’s attracting the right type of clients and really helps you business grow in the coming years.

 This is something that a lot of business owners face.

 When you hit a certain point, sometimes you need to shift and readjust your branding.